Fig Jasmine Iced Tea

 Method

-- Heat the water to 75–80°C (167–176°F) — do not boil.
+- Heat the water to 75–80°C — do not boil.
+Jasmine tea’s green tea base is just as sensitive to over-extraction as standard green tea, and the floral scenting layered onto it is even more delicate.
 Add the jasmine tea and steep for 2–3 minutes maximum.
-Remove the tea bags or strain the leaves and let the tea cool to lukewarm.
+Remove the bags gently without squeezing, or strain the loose leaves completely.
+Let the tea cool to lukewarm.

-- Add the lemon peel strips to the warm tea and let infuse for 4–5 minutes only, just until a clean citrus aroma develops.
-Remove the peel promptly to avoid bitterness.
+- Add the lemon peel strips to the cooled tea and let infuse for 4–5 minutes only, just until a clean citrus aroma develops.
+Remove the peel promptly to avoid bitterness — leaving citrus peel too long against jasmine’s floral intensity compounds into something specifically unpleasant, the same risk addressed throughout this collection’s jasmine preparations.

 - Cut the figs in half and scoop out the soft flesh.
-Lightly mash the flesh with a fork until just broken down — do not purée.
+Lightly mash the flesh with a fork until just broken down.
+Do not purée it — fig’s delicate flesh and small seeds are specifically suited to a gentle mash rather than aggressive blending, which would break the seeds apart and introduce a bitter, gritty character.

-- Add the mashed fig flesh to the tea.
-Stir gently and let infuse for 10–12 minutes only, just until a soft fig aroma develops.
-Do not extend — fig turns muddy fast.
+- Add the mashed fig flesh to the cooled tea.
+Stir gently and refrigerate for 10–15 minutes only, just until a soft fig aroma develops.
+Do not extend the infusion — fig turns muddy fast, shifting from a soft, pleasant aroma into something heavier and less defined within a relatively short window compared to firmer fruits.